1. Responsible body, legal bases, purpose

 Further information on the Terms of Service of Google Maps and on data processing by Google is available on the Google web pages, such as:

-In this process, your IP address may be transferred to a server of Monotype GmbH and stored within the scope of the usual weblog.
-The further processing of this information is at the discretion of Monotype GmbH and the corresponding terms and conditions and configuration options are to be found in the “fonts.com” privacy notice (www.monotype.com/legal/privacy-policy/web-font-tracking-privacy-policy/).
+In this process, your IP address may be transferred to a Monotype GmbH server and stored within the scope of the usual weblog.
+Further processing of this information is at the discretion of Monotype GmbH and the corresponding terms and conditions and configuration options are given in the “fonts.com” privacy notice (www.monotype.com/legal/privacy-policy/web-font-tracking-privacy-policy/).